pontocom/SecLabs/appsecurity/dvwa/fileupload.md

 ![](../assets/fu05.png)

-In this "meterpreter" we can launch a shell on the remote machine and execute several commands there.
+In this "`meterpreter`" we can launch a shell on the remote machine and execute several commands there.

     shell